Legal requirements and best practice for forums

 You will need keep an asset register, see our policies and procedures page.

 This type of insurance is to protect trustees and senior decision-makers.
-Having this kind of insurance could be an incentive to work for you as it could protect them from risking their personal assets if something goes wrong.
+Having this kind of insurance could be an incentive to work for you, especially for volunteer trustees, as it could protect them from risking their personal assets if something goes wrong.

 Trustee insurance doesn’t cover intentional wrongdoing, fraud, criminal acts or fines and penalties imposed by law.
 It is designed to protect trustees from personal liability for honest mistakes, enabling them to carry out their role with confidence.